 Corso retired from the Army in 1963 with nineteen medals and ribbons; then served as National Security specialist staff to U.S. Senators James Eastland and Strom Thurmond.

 Corso was Post Duty Officer at Fort Riley, Kansas in 1947, the night a shipment of Roswell artifacts arrived from Fort Bliss.
-Colonel Corso examined the shipment, which included one of the dead SAtar Visitors preserved in a thick light-blue liquid.
-The shipment was destined for what is now called Wright-Patterson Air Force Base, Ohio.
+Colonel Corso examined the shipment, which included one of the dead Star Visitors preserved in a thick light-blue liquid.
+The shipment was destined for a facility now called Wright-Patterson Air Force Base, Dayton, Ohio.

 Corso speaks about serving in President Eisenhower's National Security Council, and seeing the memos about the Roswell incident and the "goods" retrieved from it.